-American Single Malt Whiskey Might Become A Regulated Category in Early 2022 | Whiskey Raiders
+American Single Malt Whiskey Might Become a Regulated Category in Early 2022 | Whiskey Raiders

 There are no restrictions on what can legally be called American Single Malt Whiskey, meaning any old bourbon labeled as American single malt is acceptable.

-However, that all could change shortly after introducing a new rule providing a legal definition for American single malt whiskey will be published this December, according to the American Single Malt Whiskey Commission (ASMWC).
+However, that all could change shortly after introducing a new rule providing a legal definition for American single malt whiskey will be published this December, according to the American Single Malt Whiskey Commission.

 According to the Spirits Business, “The American Single Malt Whiskey Commission (ASMWC) was set up in 2016 to “establish, promote and protect” the American single malt whiskey category.
 The commission comprises more than 120 members, who are working to secure a formal definition of the burgeoning whiskey style.”